diogofd/Seminar-on-Higher-Categories/index.markdown

 layout: home
 ---
-I can just start typing and this will immediately update
+I can just start typing and this will immediately update, right?